 Bracing for a condensed holiday window

-Similar to UPS, one of the primary factors influencing FedEx's peak season pricing strategy is the compressed timeline of the 2024 holiday shipping season.
-With Thanksgiving falling on November 28th, the window between Black Friday and Christmas will be significantly shorter than in previous years.
-This condensed period is expected to culminate in record-breaking parcel volumes on December 18th, placing immense strain on FedEx's network.
+One of the primary factors influencing this year's FedEx peak season pricing strategy is the compressed timeline.
+With Thanksgiving falling on November 27, the window between Black Friday and Christmas will be significantly shorter.

 Tiered surcharge structures: